Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Model Formulation

 \section{Model Formulation}

-As discussed above, our MDP model is motivated by the hierarchical structure of public health organizations.
-We assume that inventory managers make replenishment decisions to a POD in a sequential manner.
-Then, given an allotment of inventory for each period, on-site dispensing decisions (i.e., how many kits of naloxone should be provided to a drug users versus their family members at the mobile clinic?) are made by POD personnel through maximization of the cumulative utility of the patients arriving in the period.
-The timing of events during each period is as follows: (1) inventory replenishment occurs, (2) patients arrive to the POD (their attributes and requests are revealed), and (3) inventory is allocated to patients in order to maximize utility.
-Figure \ref{fig:hierarchical} gives an illustration of the timing of these events.
+As discussed above, our MDP model is motivated by the hierarchical structure of public health organizations, such as Pennsylvania's NFRP, which distributes naloxone to a CCE that, in turn, coordinates the dispensing of naloxone to first responders in various counties.
+We assume that the {central inventory manager} makes \emph{replenish-up-to} and \emph{dispense-down-to} decisions to the central storage periodically.
+Then, naloxone is distributed to the {dispensing coordinator}, who makes dispensing decisions to sequentially and randomly arriving PODs.
+Given an initial allotment of inventory, the dispensing decisions to PODs are made with the goal of maximizing cumulative utility\footnote{The trade-off here considers, for example, the number of naloxone kits that should be provided to first responders in a neighborhood with high drug overdose death rate versus the first responders in a neighborhood with low drug overdose death rates.} of the satisfied naloxone demand within the dispensing period.
+The timing of events during each period is as follows: (1) the central inventory manager decides the replenish-up-to and dispense-down-to levels, (2) the dispensing coordinator receives naloxone, and (3) based on POD demands, POD attributes, and the level of available inventory, the dispensing coordinator dispenses naloxone in order to maximize utility.
+Figure~\ref{fig:hierarchical} gives an illustration of the timing of these events.
 In this section, we first discuss the lower-level dispensing problem and then illustrate the upper-level inventory control model.
-Throughout the paper, we refer to both the upper- and lower-level decision makers (who may be different) as ``the DM.''